perrette/dimarray/docs/_build_rst/reshape.rst

 ~~~~~~~~

 Sometimes it is only useful to have on dimension in the first position, for example to make indexing easier.
-`swapaxes` is a more general method of swapping two axes, but it can achieve that operation nicely (more useful with more than 2 dimensions!):
+:py:ref:`dimarray.DimArray.swapaxes` is a more general method of swapping two axes, but it can achieve that operation nicely (more useful with more than 2 dimensions!):

 >>> a = DimArray([[1,2,3],[3,4,5]],dims=('x0','x1'))
 >>> a.swapaxes('x1',0)